The Jesuit Order

 How is the Society of Jesus organized?

-Jesuits around the world are organized into 91 geographic areas called provinces governed by a provincial superior who is appointed by and reports directly to the Society’s Superior General.
-Jesuit provinces are grouped into 10 regional “assistancies,” each with an “assistant” to Father General in Rome.
-In the United States, ten provinces form a single assistancy.
+Jesuits around the world are organized into geographic areas called Provinces governed by a Provincial Superior who is appointed by and reports directly to the Society’s Superior General.
+Jesuit Provinces are grouped into regional Assistancies, each with an “assistant” to Father General in Rome.
+In the United States, four Provinces form a single assistancy.